 The Enzo Ferrari Museum attracts 175,000 visitors every year.

-With a budget of €16 million and a total surface area of 5,000 square meters, the Museum comprises of two separate buildings open to visitors; The Enzo Ferrari birthplace, early nineteenth century house that will be meticulously restored to its original condition and a new Gallery, an innovative building that will house an ever-changing collection of racing cars built in Modena, displaying extraordinary makers such as Ferrari and Maserati.
+With a budget of €16 million and a total surface area of 5,000 square meters, the Museum comprises of two separate buildings open to visitors; The Enzo Ferrari birthplace, early nineteenth century house, meticulously restored to its original condition and a new Gallery, an innovative, award-winning building that houses an ever-changing collection of Ferrari's.

 The new Gallery features innovative construction technologies including a three-dimensional curved aluminium roof and an inclined, double-curved structural glass façade.
 This whilst adopting a wide array of energy-saving solutions such as free-cooling and geothermal energy, here applied to such a large public building in Italy for the first time.

 The Enzo Ferrari Museum was awarded the prestigious RIBA International Award in 2013.

 A dedicated publication by Electa, edited by Andrea Morgante and Deyan Sudjic, is available here.